-Employers can support kind and mindful actions in the workplace.
+Employers and managers can support kind and mindful actions in the workplace.

 Evidence-Based Workplace Practices